leonardorhojas/drawingTool/README.md

 # Drawing Tool

-In a nutshell, the program reads the `input.txt `, executes a set of commands from the file, step by step, and produces `output.txt`
+In a nutshell, the program reads the `input.txt`, executes a set of commands from the file, step by step, and produces `output.txt`

 you optionally can pass an input file in a remote folder with the option:

 ```
-python input_file "/other/foler/input.txt"
+python drawinTool.py input_file "/other/foler/input.txt"
 ```

+Otherwise it will use the input.txt expected inside the project folder

 ## Usage